Boost Your Domain Ranking: Blogging is Your Weapon22 min read

-If, for instance, your domain ranking comes back with a score of 52 you may perceive this score to be “bad”.
+If, for instance, your domain ranking comes back with a score of 52, you may perceive this score to be “bad”.
 As it is no closer to 100 than it is back to 1.
-On the contrary, you may also perceive a score of 82 to be a “good” score.
+You may also think a score of 82 is a “good” score.
 But it is not the distance to 100 that determines a good score.

 Can my website’s domain authority decrease?

 Like anything in life, your DA score is susceptible to change – even if you currently have high domain authority.

 Where the DA is a consensus of various metrics and calculations there could be a variety of reasons why your score goes up, down, or continuously fluctuates.

 Moz, specifically, put together a list of possible factors that could impact your score:

 - The DA calculator hasn’t picked up your link profile growth.

 - Links you may have earned do not contribute to Google’s ranking.